LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-user-guide.md

 ### Send image

 The “Send Image” button provides agents the ability to send media files (images and gifs) to consumers publicly or privately through the Social Widget.
-These media files can be located in a URL or on the agent’s desktop, and sent through LiveEngage to the consumer.
+These media files can be located in a URL or on the agent’s desktop, and sent through the Conversational Cloud to the consumer.
 This capability is configurable by an admin in the SocialConnect Home.

 * Agents Select the “Add Image” Button located on the bottom of the Social Widget
 * Agents are taken to the Add Media tool